 Users of Netflix, Airbnb, Reddit, Tinder and IMDb among many others were unable to access services during the outage, while business systems including Slack and Trello were knocked offline in some regions.
 What’s more, there were unexpected consequences as Ifttt, a web service which allows users to link together services from multiple providers into one seamless operation, was also knocked offline by the outage.
 This led to problems such as “smart home” owners reporting that they were unable to lock doors or switch on lights, as their IoT systems lost connectivity.
 The scale and number of business services and systems impacted by the outage underlines just how complex and interconnected today’s cloud infrastructures have become.

 Public cloud providers offer an appealing infrastructure solution for businesses that are seeking scalability, flexibility and cost-efficiency.
 But, as this recent outage showed, utilizing the public cloud can also affect the day-to-day operations – and, ultimately, the bottom lines – of organizations which are dependent on the resilience and security of systems that are outside of their own environments, and therefore outside of their control.
+Also http://climatex.org they tend to use the same information from the credit bureaus.

 This is a very different scenario to, say, the American Airlines outage earlier this year, where a misconfigured router resulted in service disruptions and grounded flights.
 Sure, this was a damaging incident, but it was ultimately contained within American Airlines’ network, and the fall-out was mostly restricted to American Airlines customers.
 The American Airlines outage was a “traditional outage” scenario, for which there are measures that organizations can take to reduce the chances of an outage occurring in the first place.